Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 50 - 17/06/2024
 *CLOAKERS DIE!!*, and they are gone.
 Willow is happy and will show the way to the next floors.

+### Session 51 - 05/08/2024
+A dangerous road to lvl 6 is followed, some weird creatures floats to its death and some more rooms get explored.

 ## Rumors